beomseokg/beomseokg.github.io/_pages/about.md

 About Me
 ======

 Hello!
 I am a fifth-year Ph.D. candidate in Electrical and Computer Engineering at Georgia Tech, advised by Prof. Saibal Mukhopadhyay.
-My current research is in AI-driven system modeling, with a focus on malware detection and discrete dynamical systems (e.g., forest fire).
+My current research is in learning representation, relation, and prediction of multi-agent systems using deep learning in a data-efficient and computation-effient manner.